HarryPehkonen/tonic-theme/README.md

 ## Installation

-Soda theme is designed to work with the latest [development build](http://www.sublimetext.com/dev) of Sublime Text 2.
+Soda theme is designed to work with the latest [development build](http://www.sublimetext.com/dev) of Sublime Text 3.

-### Using Sublime Package Control

-If you are using Will Bond's excellent [Sublime Package Control](http://wbond.net/sublime_packages/package_control), you can easily install Soda Theme via the `Package Control: Install Package` menu item.
-The Soda Theme package is listed as `Theme - Soda` in the packages list.

 ### Using Git

-Alternatively, if you are a git user, you can install the theme and keep up to date by cloning the repo directly into your `Packages` directory in the Sublime Text 2 application settings area.
+If you are a git user, you can install the theme and keep up to date by cloning the repo directly into your `Packages` directory in the Sublime Text 3 application settings area.

-You can locate your Sublime Text 2 `Packages` directory by using the menu item `Preferences -> Browse Packages...`.
+You can locate your Sublime Text 3 `Packages` directory by using the menu item `Preferences -> Browse Packages...`.

+On a Mac:

+	cd ~/Library/Application Support/Sublime Text 3/Packages

 While inside the `Packages` directory, clone the theme repository using the command below:

-    git clone https://github.com/buymeasoda/soda-theme/ "Theme - Soda"
+    git clone https://github.com/HarryPehkonen/not-soda-theme.git "Tonic Theme"

 ### Download Manually

 * Download the files using the GitHub .zip download option
-* Unzip the files and rename the folder to `Theme - Soda`
+* Unzip the files and rename the folder to `Tonic Theme`
-* Copy the folder to your Sublime Text 2 `Packages` directory
+* Copy the folder to your Sublime Text 3 `Packages` directory

 ## Activating the theme

-To configure Sublime Text 2 to use the theme:
+To configure Sublime Text 3 to use the theme:

-* Open your User Settings Preferences file `Sublime Text 2 -> Preferences -> Settings - User`
+* Open your User Settings Preferences file `Sublime Text 3 -> Preferences -> Settings - User`

+Or, on a Mac:

+	~/Library/Application Support/Sublime Text 3/Packages/User

-* Add (or update) your theme entry to be `"theme": "Soda Light.sublime-theme"` or `"theme": "Soda Dark.sublime-theme"`
+* Add (or update) your theme entry to be `"theme": "Tonic Light.sublime-theme"` or `"theme": "Tonic Dark.sublime-theme"`

 ### Example User Settings

     {
-        "theme": "Soda Light.sublime-theme"
+        "theme": "Tonic Light.sublime-theme"
     }

 ## Additional Features